piaodazhu/dyco-coroutine/README.md

 Features of dyco-coroutine:
 1. Fully automated coroutine scheduling.
 2. Either shared or separate stacks can be set for coroutines.
+3. Coroutines pool for better performance.
-3. Socket/epoll hooks to automatically change the behavior of the socket/epoll API.
+4. Socket/epoll hooks to automatically change the behavior of the socket/epoll API.
-4. Wait signal events.
+5. Wait signal events.
 Especially waitchild, which is works well with `fork()+exec()`.
-5. Allow epoll inside each coroutine without blocking the scheduler.
+6. Allow epoll inside each coroutine without blocking the scheduler.
-6. Half duplex channel and Publish-Subcribe channel for coroutine communication.
+7. Half duplex channel and Publish-Subcribe channel for coroutine communication.
-7. Semaphore and Waitgroup for coroutine synchronization.
+8. Semaphore and Waitgroup for coroutine synchronization.
-8. TLS/SSL non-block concurrent server support.
+9. TLS/SSL non-block concurrent server support.
-9. Scheduler and be stopped by any coroutine, and continue running in main process.
+10. Scheduler and be stopped by any coroutine, and continue running in main process.
-10. Multi-thread supported.
+11. Multi-thread supported.

 ![DYCOARCH](./img/arch.png)

 There are still some future works:
-1. Support different platforms.
-This part can be referred to `jamwt/libtask` and `heiher/hev-task-system`.
+1. Better cross-platform support.
+Currently the cross-platform design is derive from `jamwt/libtask`.
+But only Linux OS is supported.
+Future work can be referred to `heiher/hev-task-system` and `tboox/tbox`.
 2. Discover more feature requests and bugs by getting more people to use them.
 3. Performance optimization.
 Using ucontext predestines the framework to not be the best at switching performance.
 But there is still room for optimization.
 4. Simpler build solution.
 Don't make things more complicated.